 Students must initiate the course Drop/Add or Change process.
-Changes in registration may be made during the first week of the fall or spring semester at any of the Atlantic Cape locations by completing a registration/course change form in-person, by fax or by mail.
-Students may also make changes online through Self Service.
+Changes in registration may be made at any of the Atlantic Cape locations by completing a registration/course change form in person, online via Self Service, or via email at register@atlanticcape.edu.
+Students must email from their buccaneer email account for all registration requests.

+Dates to change registration status vary by semester and session, so please refer to the online Academic Calendar for specific dates.
 Dates to change registration status vary for culinary blocks or for any course that meets outside the regular semester schedule.
-Contact Enrollment Services or check the Academic Calendar for dates.
 The date of the change determines the amount of any eligible refund.

 The effective date of the change will be the date the request is received, if made in-person; the postmarked date, if mailed; or the date the transaction took place online.
-It is recommended that mail requests be sent "return receipt requested" to provide students with written proof that their forms were received.

-Overload Policy
+Overload Requests

 Self Service allows students to be added to a waiting list of full courses.
 Faculty receiving overload requests should refer students to the waiting list.
 One week prior to the start of classes, waiting lists are deactivated.
-If a student requests to be added to a closed course after this time, written authorization must be provided by the appropriate Department Chair, Director, or, in cases where a department does not have a Chair/Director, Dean.
+If a student requests to be added to a closed course after this time, written authorization must be provided by the appropriate Dean.
+Professors cannot approve these requests for students.